imagitama/phasmophobia-site/faq/index.md

 ## Items

-### How do I lose items?
+### Why did my items disappear in the lobby?

-If you die you will lose all of the items you have purchased.
-Regardless if someone else picked them up.
+When you die you lose all of the items you added to the lobby you died in.
+Any items you did not add should not be lost.